 An Easy Way with Rhubarb

 That’s worth celebrating.
 Since it’s still morning here, champagne seems premature.
 And because I gave up desserts for Lent, so does cake.
 Therefore, rhubarb it is.
 Appropriate, since it’s a variation on a recipe in my new book.
-Luscious, tangy, so simple rhubarb with fresh strawberries, cooked down into a compote that spreads like butter.
-I make it all Spring long until the last of the ruby stalks disappear from the market.
+Luscious, tangy, so simple…it’s rhubarb with fresh strawberries, cooked down into a compote soft as butter.
+I make it all spring long until the last of the ruby stalks disappear from the market.
 I’m making it for breakfast today, spooned onto oatmeal while the kids are still sleeping.

 I’m coming up for air.
 Hope you are too.